lakshayletsgo/odoo-hackathon/README.md

 ## 📊 Database Schema

-The application uses a comprehensive SQLite database with the following main entities:
+The application uses a comprehensive PostgreSQL database with the following main entities:

 - **Users**: Multi-role user system (USER, OWNER, ADMIN)
 - **Venues**: Sports facilities with location and amenities